Parth099/Azure-Certs/ANS-C01/01 - VPC/02 - Public AWS.md

 This may seem redundant for IPv4 (NAT Gateway) but since all IPv6 is routable this is useful.

+## Bring Your Own IP

+With the normal process, AWS owns the IPs you are using.

+See that this is required as AWS needs to advertize their IPs via BGP.
+You are able to follow a process to get your IPs into AWS which will authorize AWS to advertize your IPs.

+The process is not documented here but it involves cryptographically signed documents which prove ownership and ability to advertize.

+Limits:
+- smallest is /24
+- 5 IPv4 and IPv6 ranges per account (cannot share between accounts)

 [^1]: We are not thinking about Private Endpoints
+[^2]: a.k.a Jumpbox